10 Things to do in Jerusalem at Christmas

 Enjoy Hanukalaim activities in the Old City and Roman Plaza

 In the Old City the Hanukkah atmosphere is unique, with a variety of activities for the whole family to enjoy.
 As you walk around the area, you will find live entertainment, street theater, cultural exhibits, guided tours and traditional donut stands.
-Without a doubt, this is one of the best things to do in Jerusalem at this time of year.
+Without a doubt, it is one of the best things to do in Jerusalem at this time of year.

 Most activities are free, so it's worth checking them out.
 You can take advantage of a cultural show, such as the Hasmonean Experience.
 This is an event in the Roman Square full of challenges, games and puzzles, championships and breathtaking views.
 The most interesting thing is to walk on beam and to see the making of Hasmonean pendants.
 Note that to get from Old City to the square, you can walk for about 7 minutes.